 As a whole, it aims to compete with an enthusiast camera market and appeal to those who want a product that offers the right balance between the types of cameras we’ve mentioned a few moments ago and those so at a compelling price point.
 Taking a quick look around its exterior and also interior reveals that Canon might be on the right track with this one and it seems like there are enough features to be found here to make the potential buyers notice the G3 X among the already overcrowded camera market.
+Could this be the best Canon camera we’ve been waiting for?

 There’s no denying that Canon had a lot of fierce competition in the last decade and that the time has come for them to step out of their safe zone and try to create a product that will bring them some new users and once again peak some interest from those that used to be loyal to the brand.
 So, let’s end this lengthy introduction and start with the quick look at the specs list.